March 25, 2005 Mount Peyton Crash: (26 Photos)

 3.

-2. With no useable parts left, Sooley gave the registration to a local and called it a day.
-Luckily one of the Dental Hearing Guys had a 2-up touring sled, so he rode as a passenger for the 150km return trip to the trucks in Port Blandford.
+2. With no useable parts remaining (even the motor split in two), Sooley gifted the registration to a local who later recovered the machine and called it a day.
+Luckily one of the Dental Hearing Guys was riding 2-up touring sled, so Sooley rode as a passenger for the 150km return trip to the trucks in Port Blandford.

 1. This quiet time gave Sooley time to reflect and he came up with the following lessons: